Throwback Thursday

 (http://www.dpreview.com/products/ricoh)

-My first impressions of this camera were not so overwhelming, no zoom.
-Maybe not the best choice to test at a zoo.
-It was clean enough, but the light seal by the film window disintegrated on touch.
-I put on a new one and as you can see I did a bang-up job…not.
+My first impressions of this camera were not so overwhelming.
+Plus it didn’t have a zoom, not the best choice to test at a zoo.
+This example was clean enough, but the light seal by the film window disintegrated on touch.
+I put in a new one and as you can see I did a bang-up job…not.
 With the back closed you can’t see what film is in.
 It is light tight though.

-As you can see it performed very well in most conditions, it even takes selfies 🙂 The expired film didn’t do too bad either.
-Not bad for a 20 year only camera and a 10 year old film.
+As you can see, it performed very well in most conditions, it even took selfies 🙂 The expired film didn’t do too bad either.
+Not bad for a 20-year-old camera and a 10-year-old film.

 One thought on “Ricoh LX-55W”